-Needlephobia – an extreme, persistent and excessive fear of needles – is said to affect anywhere between 3.5 per cent and 10 per cent of the population.
-It can be particularly associated with autistic spectrum disorder.
+Needlephobia – an extreme, persistent and excessive fear of needles – is said to affect anywhere between 3.5 per cent and 10 per cent of the population, but it can be particularly associated with autistic spectrum disorder.
 Symptoms can be physical, psychological and behavioural.
 They include palpitations, shortness of breath and an increased heart rate and blood pressure.
 Even thinking about a procedure involving needles can trigger feelings of panic and an almost overwhelming desire to escape.
-Some people can be so frightened of encountering a needle that they won’t leave their homes.
-Others can’t even bear to see a picture of a needle or say the word out loud.

 For parents whose children have needlephobia, routine medical and dental appointments can become a nightmare, the more so because complete avoidance is not possible.
 At some point their children will need an injection, so it is important to seek help.

 The starting point, says chartered psychologist Nigel Blagg, is to look back through a child’s history and try to identify the factors that may have triggered the phobia in the first place and could potentially maintain and even exacerbate it.
 ‘Has the child ever had an injection and under what circumstances?
 Have they ever witnessed somebody having an injection, has anybody in their family got a problem with this and has it become a learned, acquired phobia because of the experiences of other members of the family?
 You need to do your homework,’ he says.

 And parents may inadvertently be making things worse.
 ‘If the adult dealing with the child is highly anxious about the child’s behaviour and is very attentive to that and can’t be calm and reassuring, or provide the child with the kind of relaxed reassurance that they need, that might not help,’ he says.